colomboluke/bracket-maker/src/Brainstorm.md

   - [x] VotingScreen darkens the background and doesn't let users click on it
   - [x] Don't let users click on Matchups with no Teams inside them
   - [x] Show winner and score on PlayableBracket (show green check?)
-  - [ ] Ensure quality check before starting bracket
+  - [x] Ensure quality check before starting bracket
-    - Even # of voters
-    - 2+ teams
-    - Title, description
-    - Display error message on the fields that need fixing
+  - [ ] CODE AUDIT: go through every file and refactor/clean up code as much as possible
+    - [ ] Make Match, Team, Bracket classes (if appropriate)
   - [ ] Track votes so that clicking on a VotingScreen remembers the votes
   - [ ] Have an animation/display for the winner
+  - [ ] USER TESTING!
   - [ ] Display final completed bracket, let users print/save
   - [ ] Host BracketMaker on the web
   - [ ] IdeasPage page
 - QoL
   - [ ] Make teams draggable in SetupPage
+  - [ ] Info buttons/tutorial explaining the basic idea of a voting bracket
   - [ ] Let users close a VotingScreen by pressing escape
   - [ ] Progress bar, showing how many matches still need to be completed
   - [ ] Display title and description
   - [ ] Let users choose images for each Team/Voter
-    - UI customization: toggle show icons in bracket or just in VotingScreen, toggle show icons in bracket
+    - UI customization: toggle show icons in bracket or just in VotingScreen, toggle show icons in bracket, choose overall color scheme for the bracket (from set of options)
   - [ ] VotingScreen has a 'reset votes' button
   - [ ] Users can click 'next' to go to the next VotingScreen
   - [ ] Make a zoom in/out button in the bottom right of PreviewBracket